sgiannuzzi39/reuters_project/README.md

 ---

-## Quick start for graders
+## Quick start

 ### Viewing the dashboard

 No server or installation needed.
-Simply open any of the three HTML files directly in a browser:
+Double-click any of the three HTML files in Finder, or run from the terminal (e.g. `open index.html`).
+All data and assets are embedded directly in the HTML, so no web server is required.

 - **`index.html`** — overview dashboard with interactive timeline charts
 - **`spreadsheet.html`** — full filterable and searchable table of all 448 records
 - **`sources.html`** — methodology, data sources, and geographic coverage

-All data and assets are self-contained within each HTML file (embedded as JSON and base64).

 ### Key files at a glance